Hyperandrogenism: Targeting insulin resistance and obesity

-Lifestyle modifications are the first-line treatment for PCOS.
+Lifestyle modifications are the first-line treatment for PMOS.
 They help improve body composition, insulin resistance, and hyperandrogenism.
 However, it is unclear whether they help improve mood, quality of life, and reproductive outcomes.
-A meta-analysis study in 2017 showed that bariatric surgery in women with severe obesity and PCOS decreased levels of total and free testosterone and helped correct hirsutism and menstrual dysfunction.
+A meta-analysis study in 2017 showed that bariatric surgery in women with severe obesity and PMOS decreased levels of total and free testosterone and helped correct hirsutism and menstrual dysfunction.

-Insulin resistance in women with PCOS is typically treated with insulin-sensitizer drugs such as metformin.
+Insulin resistance in women with PMOS is typically treated with insulin-sensitizer drugs such as metformin.
 Metformin can help to decrease weight and androgen levels.
 When combined with lifestyle modifications (changes in diet and exercise), it has been linked with lower body mass index and a reduction in menstrual problems.
-However, the use of metformin in women with PCOS should only be considered in patients with impaired glucose tolerance.
+However, the use of metformin in women with PMOS should only be considered in patients with impaired glucose tolerance.

 Society and culture

 Because androgen excess is manifested in noticeable physical features (such as hirsutism), social stigma may be associated with it.